dunstontc/dotfiles/editors/vim/readme.md

     │   ├── p       # Previous Buffer
     │   ├── q       # Force Close
     │   ├── s       # Save all
+    │   ├── h       # Show all buffers in horizontal splits.
+    │   ├── v       # Show all buffers in vertical splits.
     │   └──
     │
     ├── c       # config...